Nebo15/sage/README.md

 >
 > -- <cite>@jayjun</cite>

-This is done by defining two way flow with transaction and compensation functions, if one of transactions fails Sage will do it's beset to make sure that it's and all predecessors compensations are completed.
+This is done by defining two way flow with transaction and compensation functions, if one of transactions fails Sage will do it's best to make sure that it's and all predecessors compensations are completed.

 To visualize, let's imagine we have a 4-step transaction.
 Successful flow should look something like this:
 ```